iconclass/server/src/help/search.md

           {{% aimg sunbathing2 %}}

-If you click on this search result and then open the __Browse__ tab, you will see more of the context confirming that this is indeed an appropriate choice.
+If you click on this search result and then open the __Browse__ tab, you will see more of the context, confirming that this is indeed an appropriate choice.
 The search result __43B52 sunbathing (on the beach)__ itself will be shown on the right hand side together with its broader terms; it will also automatically be selected in the concept tree under the __Browse__ tab, where it is marked by a red line.
 We shall discuss the __Browse__ options later; for now it is enough to realize that you can juxtapose two concepts and thus inspect more of the context.

           {{% aimg 43B52 %}}